dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 - Provide open access test data with your published workflow.
 Test data can be shared as inputs in a JSON.

-	- As mentioned in :ref:`Image / Container Best Practices`, test data should be hosted outside of the container.
+	- As mentioned in :ref:`image-container-best-practices`, test data should be hosted outside of the container.

 		- GitHub can host small files such as csv or tsv (for example: trait data)